paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-038-fishery-conservation-and-management.md

 **(g) Atlantic highly migratory species**

-(1) **Preparation and implementation of plan or plan amendment** — The Secretary shall prepare a fishery management plan or plan amendment under subsection (c) of this section with respect to any highly migratory species fishery to which [section 1852(a)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1852/a/3&num=0&edition=prelim) applies.
+(1) **Preparation and implementation of plan or plan amendment** — The Secretary shall prepare a fishery management plan or plan amendment under subsection (c) with respect to any highly migratory species fishery to which [section 1852(a)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1852/a/3&num=0&edition=prelim) applies.
 In preparing and implementing any such plan or amendment, the Secretary shall—

   (A) consult with and consider the comments and views of affected Councils, commissioners and advisory groups appointed under Acts implementing relevant international fishery agreements pertaining to highly migratory species, and the advisory panel established under [section 1852(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1852/g&num=0&edition=prelim);